 - 10-12" whole grain wrap or tortilla

 - Stack the protein and fresh fillings slightly above the center of the tortilla.
-Finish with any optional flavors.
+Finish with any additional flavors to your taste.